-Coronavirus: Health minister to meet PM Modi; 21 people on ship off San Francisco test positive
+Coronavirus: All primary schools in Jammu and Samba districts of J&K to be shut till March 31

-United States Vice President Mike Pence said the ship will be brought to a non-commercial dock this weekend and all 3,533 passengers and crew will be tested.
+Meanwhile, Prime Minister Narendra Modi asked people to stay away from rumours regarding the coronavirus.

-Union Minister of Health and Family Welfare Harsh Vardhan will meet Prime Minister Narendra Modi over the coronavirus epidemic later on Saturday.
+All primary schools in Jammu and Samba districts of Jammu and Kashmir will remain closed till March 31 on account of the coronavirus epidemic, the Union Territory’s administration said.

-The Indian Army on Friday said it will set up quarantine facilities for 1,500 personnel at certain locations in the country as the total number of coronavirus cases in India rose to 31.
-This includes 15 Indians and 16 Italian tourists.
-The number of novel coronavirus cases across the globe crossed 1 lakh.
+Prime Minister Narendra Modi on Saturday appealed to people to stay away from rumours, and greet people with a “namaste” instead of a handshake.
+Union Minister of Health and Family Welfare Harsh Vardhan will meet Modi over the coronavirus epidemic later in the day.

 Live updates